 4. Design a free personalized pencil pouch in August from JCPenney.

 Once a month, JCPenney Kids Zone has free arts and crafts activities for kids (plus a 10% off coupon for parents to use that day).
 After they’re done, participants get to take home an ID badge, a lanyard Collector’s pin, and a Master’s Medallion after completing six crafts.

-5. Watch for back-to-school backpacks full of free school supplies at Verizon Wireless Zone.
+5. Watch for back-to-school backpacks full of free school supplies at Verizon Wireless Zone in July next year.

-Last year, K – 12 kids received a free backpack when they visited select Verizon retailer Wireless Zone locations on July 21, 2022.
+Every year, K – 12 kids can receive a free backpack when they visit select Verizon retailer Wireless Zone locations.
+This year’s event took place on July 30, 2023.
 Select locations handed out free backpacks filled with school supplies (no purchase was necessary).
-It was a “first come, first served,” event.
-We hope to see this giveaway again in 2023.
+We expect this giveaway to return next year.
+Just be sure to be first in line — this is a “first come, first served,” event.

 FreeCycle is basically a place for people to give things away, and that includes school supplies.
 I’ve found people giving away crayons, pens, binders, and highlighters.